raganwald/raganwald.github.com/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks.md

 ### graphs and complexity

 Consider *Structured Programming*.
 In structured programming, we write procedures that call other procedures by name.
-Structured programming allows us to decompose procedures, and it us to extract and share common procedures, DRY-ing up our code and allowing us to name concepts.
+Structured programming allows us to decompose procedures, and to extract and share common procedures, DRY-ing up our code and allowing us to name concepts.

 When a function invokes other functions, and when one function can be invoked by more than one other function, we have a very good thing.
 We're going to focus on this idea today.
 When we have a *many-to-many* relationship between entities, we have a more expressive power than when we have a *one-to-many* relationship.

 We have the ability to give each procedure a single responsibility, and name that responsibility.
 We also have the ability to ensure that one and only one procedure has that responsibility.
 A many-to-many relationship between procedures is what enables us to create a one-to-one relationship between procedures and responsibilities.

-With great power comes great responsibility.
-The downside of a many-to-many relationship between procedures is that the 'space of things a program might do' grows very rapidly as the size increases.
+With great power comes great responsibility.[^quote] The downside of a many-to-many relationship between procedures is that the 'space of things a program might do' grows very rapidly as the size increases.

+[^quote]: "Ils doivent envisager qu’une grande responsabilité est la suite inséparable d’un grand pouvoir."—http://quoteinvestigator.com/2015/07/23/great-power/

 One way to think about this by analogy is to imagine we are drawing a graph.
 Each procedure is a vertex, and the calling relationship between them is an edge.
 Assuming that there is no "dead code," every structured program forms a [connected graph].